telus/tds-core/guide/getting-started/designers.md

 # Releases

 The TELUS Design System team often makes improvements to the TDS component library and Master Sketch file.
-We track all release updates in our version page in the Master Sketch file and [change log on Github](https://github.com/telusdigital/tds/releases), so check back frequently for updates to the system.
+We track all release updates in our version page in the Master Sketch file and on the [DSM release page] (https://telus.invisionapp.com/dsm/telus/telus-design-system/releases) on Invision.
+Releases from a code based can be found on the [change log on Github](https://github.com/telusdigital/tds/releases), so check back frequently for updates to the system.

 # Support